Diet Helps Alleviate Rheumatoid Arthritis

 Traditional Chinese Medicine (TCM) calls this condition Bi Zheng and typically divides it into four types: Wind-Cold Bi, Cold-Bi, Dampness-Bi and Heat-Bi.
 When you have a thorough examination and consultation with

 a Tao of Wellness practitioner, including an assessment of the pulse and tongue, a diagnosis is made and your type of arthritis is determined.
-Specific acupuncture points and herbs are prescribed, and an appropriate diet is designed.
+Specific acupuncture points and herbs are prescribed, and an appropriate diet is designed for the patients' needs.

 For Wind-Bi, adding green onions and ginger to your diet will help expel the Wind.
 For Cold-Bi, choose black pepper and dry ginger.
 Soy bean sprouts and pearl barley are beneficial for Dampness-Bi.
 Lastly, for Heat-Bi, it is advised that you consume mung bean sprouts and winter melon.
 Eat pearl barley, tofu, celery and Chinese yam to help alleviate swollen joints.